ncatlab/nlab-content/pages/9/4/0/9/19049/content.md

   \end{array}
 \]

-On this data, the counitality condition of a comodale (eq:ComodaleMap) requires that the following composite is the [[identity morphism|identity]]
+On this data, the counitality condition of a comodule (eq:ComoduleMap) requires that the following composite is the [[identity morphism|identity]]

 $$
   \array{